Canyons of the Desert Southwest

 For a list of species seen on previous tours in this region, contact us at [email protected]

 Welcome to Salt Lake City.
 The rugged Wasatch Mountains frame the backdrop to the first part of our drive as we head south of the city.
-We will leave the airport mid-afternoon today for our scenic drive to Capitol Reef.
+We will leave town mid-morning today for our scenic drive to Capitol Reef.
 As we approach Torrey, Utah, we'll encounter our first brilliant red rock formations— the classic geologic features of the Colorado Plateau.
 We'll settle into our lodging and convene for a group dinner to discuss the week ahead.
 Accommodations at Capitol Reef Resort

 We have the full day to explore one of the National Park system’s hidden gems.
 The geology here is spectacular, from fluted walls to massive domes, the story of Earth’s history is revealed at every turn.
 We stop at viewpoints, walk a series of trails that highlight different formations, and learn of the region’s natural history.
 We should see signs of fall color along the Fremont River.
 Accommodations at Capitol Reef Resort